elchs/LetoDBf/Readme.txt

       7.2 Transaction functions

+ Transactions are nice for Flocked or non-shared, exclusive opened tables.
+ For RLock() an insane tremendous overhead is needed.
+Example: to Rlock() the 1000th record at server, it must search through 999 existing locks.
+In sum it have been done 499500 times for the 1000th record.
+When the transaction is applied at server, these Rlocks are again verified, that are 1000 * 1000 = 1 million checks.

  !!
-During a transaction, after leto_BeginTransaction(), Recno() will be '0' after appending
+Important !! -- during a transaction, aka after leto_BeginTransaction():
-    a blank record with e.g. DbAppend() !!
+   # Recno() will be '0' after appending a blank record with e.g. DbAppend()

-      LETO_BEGINTRANSACTION( [ nBlockLen ] )
- Parameter <nBlockLen> can be used for set memory allocation block size, default step-size is 1 KB.
- For big transaction it *minimal* might improve transaction speed at the client side.

- !
-Important !: it is explicitly forbidden to mix RLock() and FLock() for one workarea. !
+   # it is explicitly forbidden to mix RLock() and FLock()
+   # you can not unlock record or table ( e.g. NOT using DbUnlock() )
+   # Transactions must start and end with a LETO RDD workarea active selected;
+     this must be further the same LetoDBf server at start and end.

+      LETO_BEGINTRANSACTION( [ [ lUnlockAll ] )
+ NEW: with <lUnlockAll> param, only here default is false ( .F. ) By default, all locks ( R-locks and F-locks ) remain, with .T. it's very convenient to remove them for all LETO workareas at once.

       LETO_ROLLBACK( [ lUnlockAll ] )                          ==> nil
+ This will discard the collected field changes and records to be appended.
+ By default <lUnlockAll> is true (.T.), then all locks ( R-locks and F-locks ) removed,

       LETO_COMMITTRANSACTION( [ lUnlockAll ] )                 ==> lSuccess
- lUnlockAll default is true [ .T. ] and will automatic unlock all locks ( R-locks and F-locks ).
+ default <lUnlockAll> == .T. will automatic unlock *all* locks ( Rlock() and Flocks() ) after the transaction is processed at server.
- Use lUnlockAll = .F. only in conjunction with F-locks during transaction, so these F-locks will remain active.
+ Default (.T.) recommended to do, as it is faster.
+Also the client will have no information about what records are appended & R-locked at server, it must query for that again.

+ !
+ATTENTION !
+ If you want to also *append* records in a transaction, you need for a shared opened table at least Flock() *or* one single Rlock() done during transaction for this workarea.
+ If none is locked, as example a transaction containing only records to append, LetoDBf client will try internally to set itself a Flock().
+ This will fail if any other connection have a record locked [Rlock()] for this workarea.
+ Then the transaction will fail with a runtime error.
+ Above is needed to ensure, when transaction sequence runs at server, nobody can jump in by occasion to Flock() the table, which then would block the wanted DbAppend() at server.
+ Rely on this automatic, or ensure explicitely a Flock() or at least one Rlock() active for each workarea with records to append.
+This Rlock()ed record must even not contain changed data, only the lock counts.

       LETO_INTRANSACTION()                                     ==> lTransactionActive